podium-lib/podlet/README.md

 #### defaults

-Turns on or off the setting of a default context on the http response at `res.locals.podium`.
+Turns on or off the setting of a default context on the HTTP response at `res.locals.podium.context`.
 This can be very useful when developing locally.

 When a layout server sends a request to a podlet, the default context will be overridden by the context from the layout server.
 Because of this, appending the